This post may contain affiliate links. Please see our disclosure policy for more details.

 Bento box lunches are an easy way to pack a variety of healthy foods for preschool, kindergarten and beyond!
-Here are some delicious ideas to help make packing school lunches fun and doable.
+Here are some delicious bento lunch ideas to help make packing lunches fun and doable.

 Originated in Japan, a bento-style lunch box is essentially a single-portion boxed meal with neat compartments that make it possible to balance nutrition and convenience.

-It may not seem like a big deal, but simply seeing all the different compartments can help packing lunches become less of a drudgery and more of a loving and creative outlet.
-Your child will notice it too!
+It may not seem like a big deal, but just having all the different compartments can turn packing lunches from a chore into a fun and creative activity.
+Plus, your child will notice the difference too!

-Personally, I'm so much more motivated and inspired to pack a variety of foods into my children's lunch with this as opposed to when I see just a single compartment.
+Personally, I’m much more motivated and inspired to pack a variety of foods into my children’s lunch when I see multiple compartments, compared to just a single one.

-You also don't have to worry about say apples creating soggy sandwiches as every food item is contained in its own designated place.
+You also don’t have to worry about apples making sandwiches soggy, yogurt spilling onto crackers, etc. because every food item has its own designated place.

 Be sure to pack the bento box in an insulated lunch bag with at least 2 ice packs (one on top and one on bottom of the lunch box) to ensure the food stays safe until lunch time.